appsody/appsody-operator/doc/user-guide.md

   applicationImage: quay.io/my-repo/my-app:1.0
 ```

-The `applicationImage` value is required to be defined in `AppsodyApplication` CR.
+The `applicationImage` value should to be defined in `AppsodyApplication` CR.
 The `stack` should be the same value as the [Appsody application stack](https://github.com/appsody/stacks) you used to create your application.

 To get information on the deployed CR, use either of the following: